Connectwise Manage Documentation¶

-Connectwise integration requires two main parts:
+Connectwise Manage integration requires three main parts:

 You will start off by logging into your ConnectWise Manage instance.
 The first step is to create a dummy company to catch tickets from unregistered users (If you already have a catch all that can submit tickets feel free to use that company).
 Fill out the required fields with your companies information and remember to click save.
 You might name the company “unregistered users” or something to that effect.